proycon/colloquery/README.rst

 Colloquery is a web application to search for phrase translations, or collocations, as well as synonyms,in bilingual phrase translation tables.

-It is developed for `Van Dale <http://vandale.nl>`_ by the Centre of Language and Speech Technology, Radboud University Nijmegen, and is licensed under the Affero GNU Public License.
+It is developed for `Van Dale <http://vandale.nl>`_ by the `Centre of Language and Speech Technology <http://www.ru.nl/clst>`_, Radboud University Nijmegen, and is licensed under the Affero GNU Public License.

 .. image:: https://raw.github.com/proycon/colloquery/master/screenshot.jpg